CWE-CAPEC/CWE-Content-Development-Repository/README.md

 #### Phase 1: Received

-The CWE Team receives an initial submission from the public submission server and brings it into the internal gitlab repository for tracking.
+The CWE Team receives an initial submission from the public submission server and brings it into the internal GitLab repository for tracking.

 #### Phase 2: Ack-Receipt